Industry landscape and supply chain trends reshaping the Consumer-Packaged Goods (CPG) industry – Part 1

 Have you ever wondered about the products that fill your shopping cart every week?
 From the toothpaste you use in the morning to the snacks you munch on while watching TV, these items are all part of the Consumer-Packaged Goods (CPG) industry.
 These are products that you use daily and replace frequently.

 But have you ever stopped to think about the massive industry behind these seemingly simple products?
 The CPG industry in the United States is a powerhouse, generating over $2 trillion in revenue annually.
-From the farmers who grow the ingredients for your favorite snacks to the truck drivers who ensure those snacks reach your local store, the CPG industry touches almost every aspect of the American economy.
+From the farmers who grow the ingredients for your favorite snacks to the truck drivers who ensure those snacks reach your local store, the consumer products supply chain touches almost every aspect of the American economy.

 In this blog post, we'll peel back the layers of the CPG industry to help you understand its nature and impact on the US economy.